Lor-Saba/Code-Injector/README.md

 ## Main view (Rules list)
 <img src="readme-resources/screenshots/view_ruleslistfull.png">

-The *Main view* is the main page of the addon where you can see, create and manage your code injections with a list of *Rules*.
+The *Main view* is the initial and main page of the addon where you can create and manage your code injections with a list of *Rules*.

 #### Rules